Benefits of Upgrading from Office 365 to Microsoft 365?

 Possibly the biggest reason for upgrading to Microsoft 365 is the mobile device management application Intune.
 Today, companies don’t really have the ability to ignore the need to manage employee mobile devices any longer because they’ve become ingrained in our workflows.

-As cloud technologies have increasingly been adopted, so has the use of smartphone and tablets to access them.
+As cloud technologies have increasingly been adopted, so has the use of smartphone, tablets and laptops to access them.
 They’ve now become “workstations” in their own right and have access to all the same types of data that desktop computers do, so they need to be managed similarly to ensure security.

 Microsoft Intune, the mobile device manager that comes with Microsoft 365, gives you the ability to easily manage both company-owned and employee-owned devices.
 It allows separation when using a BYOD policy to allow for the employee’s privacy on their device and the security needed to control its access to company apps and data.